 Write the various steps to switch on account numbers in the Chart of Accounts.

-• Hit Edit wrote in the Chart of Accounts
+• Click on Edit Write in the Chart of Accounts

 • Click on Show account numbers if you want to visualize account numbers